Mayo, Maryland

 Mayo is a census-designated place (CDP) in Anne Arundel County, Maryland, United States.
 The population was 8,298 in the 2010 census.
 The Mayo CDP of 2010 includes all of the area that used to be counted as the Selby-on-the-Bay CDP.
 The beach in Mayo used to be a popular weekend resort.

 Geography

 Mayo is located at ,(38.893264, −76.504371) south of Annapolis.
-It occupies a peninsula between the South River to the northeast and the Rhode River to the southwest, both of which are tidal arms of Chesapeake Bay.
+It occupies a peninsula between the South River to the northeast and the Rhode River to the southwest, both of which are tidal arms of the Chesapeake Bay.
 It is bordered by the CDP of Edgewater to the northwest, and (across the South River) by the CDP of Annapolis Neck to the northeast.
 Saunder's Point, Shoreham Beach, Beverly Beach, Cloverlea, Turkey Point, Holly Hill Harbor, Selby Beach, and Cape Loch Haven are some of the neighborhoods found in Mayo.

-Maryland Route 214 is the main road through the center of the CDP, coming to its eastern end in Beverly Beach on Chesapeake Bay.
+Maryland Route 214 is the main road through the center of the CDP, coming to its eastern end in Beverly Beach on the Chesapeake Bay.

 According to the United States Census Bureau, the CDP has a total area of 24.5 km2, of which 14.6 km2 is land and 9.9 km2, or 40.47%, is water.